gene-themachine/museShare/README.md

 # MuseShare
 ![alt text](./pictures/home.png)

-This is my 25w DALI lab Developer Challenge (API Challenge)

 Deployed URL: [MuseShare](https://museshare.onrender.com/)

 MuseShare is a web application designed for music enthusiasts to review their favorite albums, artists, and tracks.